-Melitz (2003)-type model in which firms choose between two technologies: a traditional technology with low fixed cost and high variable cost (in our notation, low $f{ijkt}$ and low physical output $F{ijk}(\cdot)$ for a given set of inputs), and a modern technology with high fixed cost but low variable cost (high $f{ijkt}$ and high physical output $F{ijk}(\cdot)$ for a given set of inputs).
+The literature on the effects of exporting on technology adoption and product scope in developing countries is relatively small.
+One influential paper is Bustos (2011), which analyzes technology choices by Argentinian firms in response to a regional trade agreement.
+The author develops a Melitz-type (2003) model in which firms choose between two technologies: a traditional technology with low fixed cost and high variable cost (in our notation, $low f{ijkt}$ and low physical output $F{iik}(\cdot)$ for a given set of inputs), and a modern technology with high fixed cost but low variable cost (high $f{ijkt}$ and high physical output $F{ijk}(\cdot)$ for a given set of inputs).
 The theoretical predictions are driven by scale effects: a reduction of tariffs by a trading partner leads some firms to increase exports and produce at a larger scale, which raises the incentive to adopt the modern technology.
 Empirically, sectors with greater reductions in Brazilian tariffs saw greater increases in exporting, in spending on technology, and in indexes of self-reported indicators of process and product innovation.
 These effects were driven primarily by firms in the third quartile of the size distribution (just above the median) in each sector, which in the Argentinian context tended to be the ones that move from non-exporting to exporting.

-Another notable paper is Aw et al. (2011), which develops a structural model of the decisions of Taiwanese electronics producers to invest in research and development (R&D) and to export.
+Another notable paper is Aw, Roberts, and Xu (2011), which develops a structural model of the decisions of Taiwanese electronics producers to invest in R&D and to export.
 In the context of our framework, we can think of R&D expenditures as an investment in future capabilities, $I{it}^{\Lambda}$ , and of export market entry, which requires fixed cost $f{ibt}$ , as also having feedback on future capabilities.
-The authors allow for one-time sunk costs (i.e. the fixed cost $f{ijbt}$ is larger the first time a firm exports to market b than in future periods), which require a dynamic analysis.
+The authors allow for one-time sunk costs (i.e., the fixed cost $f{iibt}$ is larger the first time a firm exports to market b than in future periods), which require a dynamic analysis.
 The model can capture rich patterns of interactions between firms' underlying productivity and R&D and exporting decisions.
-Fitting the model to data on firms' export and domestic sales, capital stocks and R&D decisions, the estimates suggest that, among other things, an expansion of the export market (due, for instance, to a reduction in tariffs by a trading partner) led firms to increase R&D investment and to increase productivity over time.
-The data unfortunately do not include measures of product innovation or technology adoption, and so it is not possible to relate the findings directly to upgrading outcomes as we have defined them, but the paper is certainly consistent with other evidence that exporting tends to lead firms to be more innovative.
+Fitting the model to data on firms' export and domestic sales, capital stocks, and R&D decisions, the estimates suggest that, among other things, an expansion of the export market (due, for instance, to a reduction in tariffs by a trading partner) led firms to increase between treatment and control groups; see, e.g., Angrist and Pischke (2009, section 3.2.3).